i-D's music class of 2017: raye | read | i-D

 How did you know about BRIT school?
 Did you know of other artists who had graduated from there?

 Yeah, I loved Kate Nash, and Leona Lewis on the X-Factor.
-I remember very clearly being in Year 5 and being like, "Dad!
+I remember very clearly being in fifth grade and being like, "Dad!
 I'm going to BRIT school!"

 What do you want to say with your music?